Sherman Crater: 1975 activity

-A major concern was that an eruption might cause the walls of Sherman Crater to collapse, sending lahars into Baker Lake reservoir and cause a wave to overtop, or significantly damage, the Upper Baker Dam.
+A major concern was that an eruption might cause the walls of Sherman Crater to collapse, sending lahars into Baker Lake reservoir and causing a wave to overtop, or significantly damage, the Upper Baker Dam.
 Either event would result in a large volume of water rushing into the Lake Shannon reservoir and potentially cause a surge of water over, or failure of, the Lower Baker Dam.
 Failure of the Lower Baker Dam would result in catastrophic flooding down the Skagit River with little to no warning.
 This was an especially worrying scenario for the town of Concrete, which lies at the foot of the Lower Baker Dam.

 As a result of the activity and hazard concerns, all potential monitoring tools available at the time were employed and the Baker Lake reservoir was lowered to accommodate possible lahars.
 This was the first extensive and modern monitoring campaign at a Cascade volcano.
 Monitoring techniques included installation of a seismic network, tilt monitoring, temperature measurements, fumarole and airborne gas sampling, crater meltwater analysis and gravity measurements.

 As time passed, no clear signs of rising magma, significant changes in gas composition or emission rates or surface deformation appeared.
 The activity gradually declined over the following two years but the amount of heat escaping from the ground stabilized at a higher level than before 1975.
 Field observations and onsite monitoring occurred sporadically in the 1990s and more regularly in the 2000s, which provided for a relatively long-term data set regarding the behavior of Mount Baker.
 The data collected suggests that magma may have intruded beneath the volcano in 1975, but it did not have enough energy to erupt.
 The magma stalled, likely in the form of a dike, and has been cooling since.
 The shallow magma heated the overlying hydrothermal system, which caused the observed increases in heat and gas emissions as well as providing energy for the steam explosions.